Privacy choices

 Can I copy the simulation results?

 Yes.
-The tool exports each original HEX color with its simulated HEX result for the selected mode.
+The tool exports each original color value with its simulated result for the selected mode, including alpha when the source is translucent.